 It is always good to see a new airshow and the displays were creditable enough, although a schedule of just five displays might be fewer than many had expected.
 It is also possible that visitors were not prepared to travel as far to the show as they would to some other seaside airshows with more plentiful displays.

-Before cancellation, the 2020 display line-up was off to a very good start with no fewer than 3 RAF teams being mentioned by the show organisers but it remains to be seen whether an impressive line-up can be reproduced for any show there may be in 2021.
+Before cancellation, the 2020 display line-up was also off to a very good start with no fewer than 3 RAF teams being mentioned by the show organisers but it remains to be seen whether an impressive line-up can be reproduced for the show in 2021.

 It is best to book as far as possible in advance.
 This is not only because nearby hotels and guest houses tend get booked up well before the date of an airshow but also because prices can be better when you book early online.

 There are plenty of booking agencies.
 We find that many of the well known ones are better at finding hotels from international or larger UK chains and may suggest hotels in main towns or cities quite a distance from the show site.

 Expedia list a good selection of smaller, as well as bigger, hotels and will find accommodation in villages and small towns as well as the main centres.
 They also give, and take, Nectar points.